airpair/life-of-web-component-a-quick-post/post.md

 [http://jsbin.com/yeheki/1/edit?html,js,output](http://jsbin.com/yeheki/1/edit?html,js,output "JSBIN demo link")

 ## Conclusion ##
 From this post we have learnt the life of web component.
-We have now understood how a web component fits in to the current state of web application development.
+We have now understood how a web component fits in to the current state of web application development.There are many other feature that need focus while learning web component development, But I have focused on writing a quick article to grasp the highlights of web component specification.

+Finally an appeal to the readers, If you like and got some knowledge on Web Component do share it with your network as,
+> ***There is no wealth like knowledge,and no poverty like ignorance***.